 Academic peer review is extremely valuable and should be treated as a resource, especially as it is a key part of the academic publishing process for journal articles and literature reviews.
 Missing out on this feedback due to language issues or supervisors not picking up on cultural cues has a negative effect on English second language students.

-Tips for Dissertation & Thesis Writing in a Second Language
+Tips for Thesis and Dissertation Writing in a Second Language

 Now that we know what makes academic writing so difficult and have discussed some challenges facing ESL graduate students, let’s go over some tips for improving your dissertation and thesis writing skills.